Key Takeaways

 The Hidden Costs of Manual Accounts Payable Processes

-Processing Costs: Manual invoice processing costs $10–$20 per invoice, factoring in labor, overhead, and error correction (IOFM).
-For a business handling 1,000 invoices monthly, that’s up to $240,000 annually in expenses that automation can slash.
+Manual invoice processing can cost $10–$20 per invoice (IOFM).
+For a business handling 1,000 invoices per month, that’s up to $240,000 per year—money automation can help you save.

 Proven Benefits of Automating Accounts Payable